Mimophytum

 Mimophytum is a genus of flowering plants in the family Boraginaceae.
-The species occur in Northeastern Mexico and adjacent areas of Texas, United States.
+The species are native to northeastern Mexico and adjacent areas of Texas, United States.
 They are similar to the closely related genus Omphalodes but a distinct group.

 Morphology

 Mimophytum species are (sub-)perennial herbs, either with a rhizome or erect.
 The leaves have petioles and are heart-shaped or rhombic.

 They produce blue flowers similar to forget-me-nots.
 The fruits consist of four winged nutlets.
 The nutlet wing can be turned upwards, creating a navel-like shape, similar to the fruits of Omphalodes.
 In two species, M. alienum and M. alienoides, there are two differently shaped fruits: two navel-like nutlets and two nutlets with flat wings.
 In three species, M. omphalodoides, M. benitomartinezii, and M. richardsonii, the wings of the navel-shaped nutlets are beset with small barbed glochidia.